FuningC/CV_project1/README.md

-### project1 for the Computer Vision nanodegree from Udacity
+### project1 (Facial Keypoints Detection) for the Computer Vision nanodegree from Udacity